TheTechOddBug/lon-mirror/README.md

 **OMNIA** is a **post-hoc structural measurement engine**.

+It is designed to measure structural properties of systems, outputs, trajectories, and representations under **independent, non-semantic transformations**.

-It measures:
+OMNIA measures:

 - structural coherence
 - instability
 - compatibility
 - irreversibility
 - saturation limits
 - perturbation cost
 - inference regimes
 - structural indistinguishability
 - self-model divergence

-under **independent, non-semantic transformations**.

-OMNIA:
+OMNIA does **not**:

-- does **not** interpret meaning
+- interpret meaning
-- does **not** decide
+- decide
-- does **not** optimize
+- optimize
-- does **not** learn
+- learn
-- does **not** explain
+- explain

-OMNIA measures:
+OMNIA is not a model and not a policy layer.

+It is a **measurement instrument**.

+Its function is to detect:

 - what remains invariant when representation changes
 - where continuation becomes structurally impossible
 - how structure degrades under perturbation
 - which inferential regime precedes collapse
 - when representations become undecidable
 - when a system diverges from its own internal model

 **The output is measurement, never narrative.**